 U.S. reassessing aid to Solomon Islands after Taiwan ties cut

-Asked at a budget hearing in the House of Representatives Committee on Foreign Affairs whether any funds would be directed to the Solomon Islands in fiscal 2020, Gloria Steele, acting assistant administrator of USAID's Asia bureau, replied: "We are reassessing our commitment to the Solomon Islands at this point."
+Asked at a budget hearing in the House of Representatives Committee on Foreign Affairs whether any funds would be directed to Solomon Islands in fiscal 2020, Gloria Steele, acting assistant administrator of USAID's Asia bureau, replied: "We are reassessing our assistance to the Solomon Islands at this point."

-Steele did not elaborate, and USAID did not immediately respond to requests for details on current U.S. assistance to the Solomons.
+Steele did not elaborate, and USAID did not immediately respond to a request for details.

+On Tuesday, another senior U.S. official said Vice President Mike Pence had declined a request from the leader of Solomon Islands to meet to discuss development partnerships after it cut ties with Taiwan.

 "But the decision by the Solomon Islands to change its diplomatic recognition from Taiwan to the People's Republic of China has consequences.
-They're hurting a historically strong relationship by doing this," the senior U.S. official who spoke on Tuesday said.
+They're hurting a historically strong relationship by doing this," said the senior U.S. official who spoke on Tuesday.

 The United States upholds what is known as the "one-China" policy, officially recognizing Beijing and not Taipei, while assisting Taiwan.